JoergM/microservice_workshop/README.md

 Docker was used to run RabbitMQ and the various services (Uganda class)

 * Boot2Docker used
-* dockerfile/rabbitmq image used
+* rabbitmq:management image used
-** docker pull dockerfile/rabbitmq
+** docker pull rabbitmq:management
-** docker run -d -p 5672:5672 -p 15672:15672 --name="rabbitmq" dockerfile/rabbitmq
+** docker run -d -p 5672:5672 -p 15672:15672 --name="rabbitmq" rabbitmq:management
 ** for restarting: docker start rabbitmq
 ** for console dumping: docker logs rabbitmq